 "All bodies are wet collective bodies defined by how they link to other bodies, places, environments, technologies.
 Think of breathing, clogging, decomposing, discharging, flushing, lubricating, melting, menstruating, transfusing.
 Bodies exist as trans- and extra-territorial beings.
 They live in hybridity.
 This porous condition produces a planetary wet-togetherness, a commoning force that constitutes all bodies as collective hydro-subjects."

 This website is part of the artistic project wet together (since 2021) by Vanessa Bosch.
-It represents a hydrofeminist manifesto and is supposed to evolve through it’s digital representation as this web page.
+It represents a hydrofeminist manifesto and evolves through it’s digital representation as this web page.
 Every ideas, thoughts and assosiations are welcome, in it’s original text form or as quotes.
-For quotations, please note the source as following: XXXX, XXXX, 2019 Every being, able to write and/or read is invited to participate in this multitude.
-To provide a safe and truthful environment, all edit requests for modifications will be reviewed and thus take time accordingly, until publication.
+For quotations, please add the source.
+Every being, able to write and/or read is invited to participate in this ever-evolving pluri-vocal piece.
+To provide a safe and truthful environment, all edits will be reviewed before publication.
 Thank you for your understanding, patience and participation.

 project idea by Vanessa Bosch